 LinkedIn is the world’s most popular social media site for professionals.
 Account holders can create online resumes, listing their current and prior job roles, their skills, and their educational history.
 They can connect with other LinkedIn members, who are searchable by the above criteria and more.
 Members can join professional groups which match their interests.

-Currently, LinkedIn has 660 million+ users worldwide with a significant user base in countries that might be of interest to freelance online ESL instructors:
+As of 2023, LinkedIn has 700 million+ users worldwide with a significant user base in countries that might be of interest to freelance online ESL instructors:

 – Taiwan 2 million